stm32duino/arm-none-eabi-gcc/README.md

 ## Changes

-Compared to the original ARM release, there are no changes.
+Compared to the original ARM release, there are no functional changes.
 The **same architecture options** are supported and **the same combinations of libraries** (derived from newlib) are provided.

-Some patch could be applied to fix know bugs.
+Up to release **8-2018-q4-major**, toolchains was built and packaged by stm32duino GitHub organization members.
+Now, packages are based on [GNU MCU Eclipse ARM Embedded GCC](https://github.com/gnu-mcu-eclipse/arm-none-eabi-gcc) releases.
+All required platforms (Windows, Linux and MacOS) are provided, they are only repackaged to fit Arduino requirements (root path and folder name changed, no modified files).

 ## Releases